liong-t/aiap12_group1_sharing/draft3.md

 Hugging Face Hub has gathered recent diffusion models from independent repositories in a single community project, called the `diffusers` library.
 [3] They utilized their library to create a Stable Diffusion API pipeline.

-In this article, we walk through some code to demonstrate the use of the text-to-image diffusion pipeline by Hugging Face, which allows us to perform inferencing to generate synthetic images.
+In this article, we walk through some code to demonstrate the use of the text-to-image diffusion pipeline by Hugging Face Hub, which allows us to perform inferencing to generate synthetic images.

 ## 2. What is Stable Diffusion?